-Alfie is a sweet and playful little lad with a big personality who’s ready to find a loving home of his own.
-Alfie loves nothing more than curling up on your lap for a fuss or playing a gentle game of tug with his favourite soft toys.
-He’s a bright, endearing boy who’ll bring plenty of joy and laughter to his new family.
+Alfie is a sweet, playful little lad with a big personality who’s ready for a loving home.
+He adores lap cuddles and gentle games of tug with his favourite soft toys, and he’s sure to bring plenty of joy and laughter to his new family.

 What is separation anxiety in dogs and what can you do to help?